The binary log files are used when you have configured replication between two (or more) mySQL or MariaDB databases.

 If using mySQL version 8.0 or higher, the binlog_expire_logs_seconds directive can be used.
 The mysql -V command can be used to display the version of mySQL.

+Before purging the binary log files, you will want to determine the current binary log files being used for replication.
 Assuming you have logged into your MariaDB or mySQL server or configure passwordless authentication, and the user issuing the following commands has the Alter_priv, you can use the show master status command to get the name of the binary log file currently being used by the master.

 show master status;